Calcium & Vitamin D

 Vitamin D is made by a natural chemical reaction in the skin when it is exposed to sunlight.
-This vitamin is necessary for the body to be able to absorb and use the calcium that it takes in via food sources and supplements.
+Your body needs vitamin D to absorb and use the calcium that it takes in from food and supplements.

 Calcium can cause bloating and constipation as the body adjusts to the effects of a new calcium supplement.

-When taken properly, vitamin D is virtually free of side effects.
-Too much vitamin D can cause high calcium levels.
+Vitamin D is virtually free of side effects when it is taken properly.
+However too much vitamin D can cause high calcium levels.
 High calcium levels can cause increased thirst & urination, nausea, vomiting, and constipation.